pauldbentley/pauldbentley/content/posts/write-your-first-c-sharp-code/index.md

     - freecodecamp-csharp
 ---

-This question looks at the static Console class to understand the differences between two methods.
+The console class has a Write() and WriteLine() method, this challengs helps to understand the differences between them.

 <!--more-->